ovis-hpc/ldms/ldms/src/sampler/json/ldms-sampler_json_stream_sampler.rst

 Note that the UID, GID, and permissions values given at the configuration line do not affect the S_uid and S_gid metric values.
-The S_uid and S_gid metric values are always the security embeded with the stream data.
+The S_uid and S_gid metric values are always obtained from the stream data.

 CONFIG OPTIONS
 ==============